 Founded by Eduardo Lima and Miraphora Mina – the two graphic designers in charge of bringing the iconic design elements in the films (think copies of the Daily Prophet and the wanted posters of the prisoners of Azkaban), the house displays cool posters and designs from the films.

-It would be remiss of me if I didn’t also note that it is also a shop – one all too easy to spend your galleons in.
+It would be remiss of us if we didn’t also note that it is also a shop – one all too easy to spend your galleons in.

 The Photographers Gallery is one of London’s most intriguing galleries – an ever-changing display of some of the most talented photographers of past and present.

 Sounds great right?
-It gets better – if you go to the gallery before 12pm, entrance is completely free.
+It gets better – the gallery hosts free Friday Lates between 6pm-8pm.
 Enjoy.

 Read More: Brilliant Places to Visit in Soho